grafana/loki/docs/sources/configure/_index.md

 # shards for performance.
 [compactor: <compactor>]

 # The limits_config block configures global and per-tenant limits in Loki.
+The
+# values here can be overridden in the `overrides` section of the runtime_config
+# file
 [limits_config: <limits_config>]

 # The frontend_worker configures the worker - running within the Loki querier -